joshuabradley012/joshbradley-hugo/content/object-collisions-with-canvas.md

 You've already seen a bit of collision detection in the last update we made to `Ball` where we are checking if the ball is hitting the walls of the canvas, and updating the velocity accordingly.

-However, in order to find if a ball is colliding with another ball, we have to check _every ball_ against _every ball_.
-This is very inefficient with an O(n<sup>2</sup>) runtime, but is the best solution outside of creating an elaborate matrix to represent coordinates.
+However, to find if a ball is colliding with another ball, we have to check _every ball_ against _every ball_.
+This is very inefficient with an O(n<sup>2</sup>) runtime but is the best solution outside of creating an elaborate matrix to represent coordinates.
 And it works well for less than 1000 objects.

 This can be achieved with a `for` loop on each `update` of `Ball`.